 Intravenous immunoglobulin, on the other hand, is considered in neuropathy or cardiomyopathy refractory to conventional therapy.

-Based on smaller case series and well-evidenced success with other ANCA-associated vasculitis, rituximab (anti CD 20) and tumor necrosis factor inhibitors (TNF) are considered as an alternate option.
+Based on smaller case series and well-evidenced success with other ANCA-associated vasculitis, rituximab (anti CD 20) and tumor necrosis factor inhibitors (TNF) are considered as an alternative option.

 There have also been recent reports of successful use of mepolizumab–an anti-IL-5 monoclonal antibody as well as omalizumab (recombinant humanized monoclonal anti-IVIG E antibody) in refractory EGPA.
 Both drugs have already been in use for moderate to severe persistent asthma with allergic phenotypes.